microsoft/pxt-adafruit/olddocs/js/showcase.md

 ## Get Started with These Hex Files!

-If you have a BBC micro:bit and would like to explore a few scripts, we've created the following hex files for you to copy to your BBC micro:bit
+If you have a @boardname@ and would like to explore a few scripts, we've created the following hex files for you to copy to your @boardname@

 ### Flashing Heart